conorbronsdon/aoe2-troop-calculator/README.md

 ## Credits

-Created for Age of Empires II players who want to plan army compositions efficiently, inspired by pro players using Excel sheets for 200 vs 200 unit battles.
+Created for Age of Empires II players who want to plan army compositions efficiently, inspired by @faruksarihan's YouTube comment on [Hera's 200 Army vs 200 Army match with Lewis](https://youtu.be/6WyRs7SY0Tk?si=RHdJiWtagC0ZG1rA).

 Special thanks to the AoE2 community for:
 - aoe2techtree.net for reference data